JoselineGit/JoselineDelgadillo/README.md

 ## About Me

 I'm a **bilingual (English/Spanish)** consultant and project manager with 7+ years of experience across social work, clinical research, and social impact consulting.
-I specialize in turning data into strategy — designing surveys, building Tableau dashboards, running qualitative research, and managing complex multi-stakeholder projects from start to finish.
+I specialize in turning data into strategy, designing surveys, building Tableau dashboards, running qualitative research, and managing complex multi-stakeholder projects from start to finish.

 I work across the public and private sector, with deep roots in early childhood systems, community engagement, and communications.
-I also led my organization's adoption of AI tools (ChatGPT, Claude, Fireflies) — integrating them into live project workstreams to improve team efficiency and delivery.
+I also led my organization's adoption of AI tools (ChatGPT, Claude, Fireflies), integrating them into live project workstreams to improve team efficiency and delivery.

 ---